The Fast Steam selection process consists of several stages in the application process.

 The group has up to 40 minutes to come to an agreement on the best recommendation.
 The candidate's goal is to obtain the best outcome for the position they are representing as well as for the whole group.

-Assessor will be evaluating performance against four of the Civil Service behaviours:
+The assessor will be evaluating performance against four of the Civil Service behaviours:

 This is a written exercise.
 Candidates are given various pieces of information from different sources relating to a number of fictitious scenarios.

-Candidate need to analyse the issues at hand, answer a series of questions, and make a recommendation on which scenario to select.
+Candidates need to analyse the issues at hand, answer a series of questions, and make a recommendation on which scenario to select.

 Our case study analysis exercises and guides will teach you strategies to help you take on this assessment.
-Though different from the real test, it offers guidance and practice that will enable candidates to demonstrate the behaviors necessary for passing this part of the recruitment process.
+Though different from the real test, it offers guidance and practice that will enable candidates to demonstrate the behaviours necessary for passing this part of the recruitment process.

 The case study exercise offers practice on the extraction of relevant information and data analysis of data presented in the form of charts and texts.

-Assessor will be evaluating performance against five of the Civil Service behaviours:
+The assessor will be evaluating performance against five of the Civil Service behaviours:

 The exercise is designed to test the candidate's ability to take on a leadership role.
 Candidates partake in a one-to-one role-play exercise in which they play the part of a Fast Streamer in a UK government department.
-In this role, candidates are given the responsibility for leading on an important initiative, task, or project.
+In this role, candidates are given the responsibility for leading an important initiative, task, or project.

 Each candidate then has a 30-minute long meeting with an assessor, who plays the role of someone with a particular interest in the success of the initiative.